artesaos/laravel-linkedin/readme.md

 ```php
 LinkedIn::foo();
 ```
-The service provider automatically return an instance of `LinkedIn` class ready to use
+The service container automatically return an instance of `LinkedIn` class ready to use

 #### LinkedIn login